IBC Tamil

-Lately in 2021, IBC Tamil is rebranded fully as International Broadcasting Corporation Limited (IBC) in London and appointed Aninda Bhowmik as its Chief Executive Officer.

 History

-IBC Tamil was launched as a radio station in London in 1997.
-Since then, the media institution has operated under different organizations.
+IBC Tamil was founded by Mr.A.C.Tarcisius and launched as a radio station in London on 9th June 1997 at WRN - Vauxhall, continued to voice for the Tamil diaspora around the world.
 From 2014 onwards, it is owned and run by London Tamil Media Ltd who, in April 2015, expanded the organization to include the television channel as well as a revamped news website updated round the clock.

 IBC Tamil Television

 IBC Tamil Television was launched in April 2015 at a ceremonial event in London.
 Over 1500 people including prominent media personnel, celebrities and leading artists in the Tamil community attended the launch.